 Step 2: New Student Orientation & Placement Test

 New students must take the Greater Opportunities for Adult Learning Success (GOALS) test.
 The GOALS consists of Reading and Math.
 While there is no pass or fail on the GOALS, you should try to do your best so you are placed in the proper GED® class.
-Whether you select virtual ABE classes or GED® Academy classes, the GOALS must be taken in person at our Main or Poinciana locations.
+Whether you select face-to-face or online GED® Academy classes, the GOALS must be taken in person at our Main or Poinciana locations.

 Part of the testing process is a new student orientation where you will learn what to expect when you begin your classes, what ALCO has to offer, and all about the GED® test.
 Your counselor will be there to help you if you have any questions and you will also receive your student identification card and parking permit.